SteviLen420/TQE_simulation/TQE_FOUNDATIONAL_LAWS_OF_THE_UNIVERSE.md

 with $\phi(r)$ the electrostatic potential.
 High-energy arrangements get exponentially suppressed, while the vacuum energy backdrop remains fixed by Tier 0.

 To me, electrostatics is the archetype of information relaxation.
-Charges shuffle until the KL divergence between successive field snapshots is minimized, and the field that survives is precisely the one Gauss’s law predicts.
+Charges shuffle until the relevant $I$-metric between successive field snapshots—KL divergence in the simplest monitoring scheme, though I still test alternatives—is minimized, and the field that survives is precisely the one Gauss’s law predicts.
 Drive the system out of equilibrium—say in a plasma or cavity—and the same bias chooses which modes amplify and which die.
 Waveguides, resonators, and laser gain media are therefore just laboratory-sized stories about $f(E,I)$ nudging EM fields toward coherent, information-aligned configurations.

 ---